coryjamesfisher/Udacity-FSWD-Movie-Site-Project/docs/seeder.md

 		This tool is useful because it can install many other build tools that greatly assist in development.
 The main tools installed using node are as follows:

-		*Note you can find more info in NodeJS's [package.json](../package.json) file where all of the module dependencies are defined*
+		*For more info check out the project's [package.json](../package.json) file where all of the module dependencies are defined*
 		* Gulp
 		* Bower
 		* SASS